 - 6 boiled eggs

-- 1 tbsp chopped sweet pickle or picked relish
+- 1 tablespoon chopped sweet pickle or picked relish

 - chopped scallions for garnish